As noted in the title, this HubSpot CRM 2018 review is by an actual user – it’s not one of those robo comparisons that are becoming so common.

 Each sequence can include emails and task assignments which are automatically executed.
 They allow you to automate a large amount of routine follow-up for a prospect.

 I’ve created a couple of standard follow-up processes for Prospects based on their Buyer Persona.
 Once initiated, they receive emails and I receive alerts on tasks (make outbound attempt, attempt to contact via LinkedIn, etc) as they are needed.
-The coolest part is as soon as they respond I’m notified (by their email and the system) and the sequence stops – so no chance of out of context messages going to prospects.
+The coolest part is as soon as they respond I’m notified (by their email and the system) and the sequence stops – so there is no chance of out of context messages going to prospects.

 Multiple Deal Pipelines (Professional)